viky-ai/website/doc/topics/agent/index.md

 This is how we have created public agents: they represent independent smaller ideas.

 We believe that using that kind of modus operandi, will create a lot of independent agents that will represent and take part in bigger and bigger ideas.

+## Conclusion

+You agent must have some good properties.
+Among the agent's good properties, we can cite:

+* **Completeness**: if your agent is to cover some ideas in texts, it must do so as extensively as possible.
+For example, if you want to do agent that is expressing numbers in English, it must handle as many numbers as possible (and all if possible).
+* **Consistency**: your agent's semantic solution must have a structure that coherently and consistently represent your thoughts about the texts it analyses.
+* **independent from natural language**: as the semantic solution of your agent really represent an idea, it should be normal to have that idea expressed the same way for any language this agent is analyzing.
+* **Multilingual**: as you are representing ideas taken from text, your agent should normally be multilingual.
+And, even if, at first, it is monolingual, it should not be too difficult to add another language to your agent to express the same idea.